Install React Doctor for coding agents

 Pass flags to skip the prompts, for CI or dotfiles:

---yes: accept the default install choices without prompting--agent-hooks: also install the native hooks--dry-run: preview what would be installed without writing files
+--yes: install for every detected agent without prompting--agent-hooks: also install the native hooks--dry-run: preview what would be installed without writing files